 Non-approved transfers will be published in an aggregate statistics.
 In the statistics the following information will be published:

-- The number of requested transfers not approved after the RIPE NCC's evaluation - The sum of the number of addresses included in the requested transfers returned.
-The transferring party must ensure that all policies are applied.
+- The number of requested transfers not approved after the RIPE NCC's evaluation - The sum of the number of addresses included in the requested transfers

 Neither the blocks nor the organisations involved will be identified in these statistics.